hdtx/hdtx.github.io/_posts/2016-05-01-countdown-math.md

 Some structure is noticeable, especially near the beginning of the 3:3 set ("arrows" or "christmas trees").
 It's also clear that the area near the beginning of the sets is always the worst for points.
 This is where the lowest numbers are concentrated (because of the lexicographical ordering), and is a reflection of how bad it is to get a 1 in the draw -- a 1 does not give you too much range in additions and subtractions, and is useless for multiplications and divisions.
 Also, it becomes obvious that low targets are easier than high targets.

 The harmful effect of getting a 1 is quantified in the table below.
-It shows how successful your game can be on average, given you got a certain number in the draw.
-Out of all games where at least one 100 is present, 98% are solvable for maximum points.
+It shows how successful your play (here a _play_ is a concrete game case -- a canonical game _plus_ a given target) can be on average, given you got a certain number in the draw.
+Out of all possible plays where at least one 100 is present, 98% are solvable for maximum points.
 This percentage falls to just 82% when you are dealt at least one number 1.

 <table id="by_number">
     <thead></thead>